 If I'm granted an extension, how do I submit my work?

-Work granted an approved extension must be submitted as a hard copy (in person or by post) before 14:00 on the revised deadline date.
+Work granted an approved extension must be submitted before 14:00 on the revised deadline date.
 You will still have a 24-hour window after the revised deadline in which to submit your work, but you will then receive a mark penalty.

 Please submit your work as follows:

 - Frenchay students: In person to the Coursework Hub, Level 1 of A Block